Title IX and Sex Discrimination in Education

 When it comes to sexual harassment and sexual violence in an educational institution, it is important to know that Title IX may provide protection against this type of behavior.
 In addition, students and employees at educational institutions should know their rights when it comes to Title IX.
 The DOE explains that schools are required to take a number of distinct steps including but not limited to the following:

 - Create and distribute a policy that prohibits sex discrimination;

 - Have procedures, and make them known, for students to file sex discrimination complaints.

 Schools also have a “responsibility to respond promptly and effectively” when it learns about, or reasonably should have known about, sexual violence or sexual harassment.

 Contact a Florida Employment Discrimination Lawyer

 Were you subject to sex discrimination or sexual harassment at an educational institution in Florida?
 It is very likely that the institution is required to comply with Title IX, which prohibits sex discrimination.
 You should discuss your case with a Florida employment discrimination lawyer as soon as possible.
-Contact Scott Wagner and Associates, P.A. to learn more about how we can assist with your claim.
+Contact Scott Law Team to learn more about how we can assist with your claim.